guilleferrer/AngularTranslatorBundle/README.md

            });
 </script>
 ```

-So, you don't have to worry about creating this configuration, the Twig function does it for you.

 This bundle uses an Angular Module called "uTrans"
 Don't forget to include this module as a dependency of your AngularJS application.